 - g) Implementing Commission Delegated Regulation (EU) No 862/2012 (Level 2 legislation).
 It is a Regulation amending Regulation No 809/2004.
 It entered into force on 22 September 2012. - h) Implementing Commission Delegated Regulation (EU) No 759/2013 (Level 2 legislation).
 It is a Regulation amending Regulation No 809/2004.
-It entered into force on 28 August 2013. - 3.
+It entered into force on 28 August 2013. - i) Commission Delegated Regulation (EU) No 382/20149 (Level 2 legislation).
+It is a regulation supplementing Directive 2003/71/EC.
+It entered into force on 5 May 2014. - 3.
 One of ESMA's objectives is to foster supervisory convergence through promoting common supervisory approaches and practices.
 ESMA's predecessor (CESR) produced a series of questions and answers (Q&A), based on questions received through CESR's PD Q&A mechanism, which reflect common positions agreed by CESR Members.
 The Q&As were one of the tools used by CESR to elaborate on the provisions of EU legislation and ESMA will continue to play an active role in their development.